 - Promote activities which reduce marine habitat disturbance, protect native flora and fauna and encourage sustainable boating practices.

 - Advocate sustainable vessel operations and maintenance practices.

 Our marina rules outline the set of environmental standards which apply to marina resort guests, contractors and marina businesses.
 These rules include information relating to the following key environmental initiatives:

 - Reduction of Energy, Water, Noise Pollution

 - The Last Straw Campaign

 Our Berthing Agreement includes the comprehensive list of marina rules, should you require additional copies please speak with our Guest Services team.

-Reducing our carbon footprint and keeping our marina clean are both environmental priorities for Coral Sea Marina.
-We provide extensive recycling facilities for our guests, commercial businesses and operators.
-We encourage all visitors to the marina to be mindful of their waste management.
+In line with our Waste Management Plan, we provide extensive recycling facilities for our guests, commercial businesses and operators and through site-wise signage we encourage all visitors to the marina to be mindful of their waste management.